IBM/node-sdk-core/migration-guide.md

 - `IamTokenManagerV1` renamed to `IamTokenManager`
 - `JwtTokenManagerV1` renamed to `JwtTokenManager`
 - Token managers no longer support the `accessToken` parameter.
 There is no need for a token manager when a user is managing their own token.
 This behavior is replaced by the `BearerTokenAuthenticator` class.
+- In the IAM Token Manager: the method `setAuthorizationInfo` is renamed to `setClientIdAndSecret`